The Secrets of Galen’s Anatomy

 Galen is thinking of the Achilles tendon, which is prone to weakness & injury.
 In the Greek myth, Achilles’s mother dips her baby son in the River Styx to make him invulnerable to harm.
 But she has to hold him by the ankles to do it.
 Inevitably, Achilles is killed by a poison dart/arrow that punctures his heel.

 There are all kinds of anatomical things happening in this chapter, including the appearance of a dead man’s hand, but look out for references to feet.
-It may also be useful to know that “heel” is slang for a lowdown person.
+Keep in mind, too, that “heel” is slang for a lowdown person.